 -A project planning advisory which would engage stakeholders in advising PLP in the design of a realistic mining proposal that could be evaluated by a panel of experts

 According to the Keystone Center, their plans for stakeholder engagement from the draft report will be revised and then released as a final report.
-Changes will include a clearer description of where a discussion of the "no mine" option fits into the dialogue and more details regarding the science panel events.
-The release date is currently unknown.
+Changes will include a discussion of the “no mine” option and more details regarding the science panels.
+The release date is currently expected in early 2013.

 Because the PLP mining company hired the Keystone Center, some stakeholders have voiced skepticism about Keystone’s motivation or ability to be neutral and independent.
 The Keystone Center insists there is no conflict of interest.
 The Center emphasizes that their clients are seldom neutral, but the clients value the independence and objectivity that the Center is known for.